beginning of content

 • Myeloma (also known as multiple myeloma) is a type of cancer that develops from plasma cells in your bone marrow.

-• Symptoms of myeloma include bone pain, fatigue, kidney problems or abnormal blood counts.
+• Symptoms include bone pain, feeling tired, kidney problems or abnormal blood counts.

-• Myeloma can't be cured, but treatments include active monitoring, immunotherapy medicines, chemotherapy and stem cell transplant.
+• There is no cure for myeloma, but treatments include immunotherapy medicines, chemotherapy and stem cell transplant.

 What is myeloma?